Kamkmgamer/kamkmserve/README.md

 2) Env validation is loaded via `src/env.js` from `next.config.js`.
 You can set `SKIP_ENV_VALIDATION=1` for CI/Docker builds.

+3) Sentry DSNs

+- Use `SENTRY_DSN` for server and edge runtime reporting (used in `sentry.server.config.ts` and `sentry.edge.config.ts`).
+- Use `NEXT_PUBLIC_SENTRY_DSN` for client/browser reporting (used in `instrumentation-client.ts`).
+- Both keys are optional for local development, but recommended in staging/production.

 Database (Drizzle)
 - Configure schema: `src/server/db/schema.ts`
 - Drizzle config: `drizzle.config.ts`